YuzuJS/WinningJS-build/README.md

 * [Browserify][] all modules recursively required by the `winningJS.browserify.entry` module.
 The results will be written, one file at a time (for better debugability), to the `winningJS.browserify.dest` location.
   * Browserify aliases are also supported, through the `winningJS.browserify.aliases` setting.
-  * [Jade][] templates are compiled into modules that export a template function, and also have a `.toElement()` method that renders the template and returns the resulting single element.
+  * Any browserify middleware is applied; for example, the [Simple Jadeify][] middleware shown in the example above compiles Jade templates into modules that export the template function.
 * Compile all [Stylus][] files specified in the `winningJS.stylus.src` setting, writing the results to the `winningJS.stylus.dest` location.
 * Compile a [Jade][] index file template (as shown above) into a HTML page, with all of the Browserified modules